alexadam/github-create/README.md

 ## How to use

-In a terminal, go to the folder you want to turn into a GitHub repo and type this:
+In a terminal, go to the directory you want to turn into a GitHub repo and type this:

 ```bash
 github-create <YOUR GITHUB USERNAME>